 ME == ME2

-Of course, objects should support only those methods that make
+Objects should support only those methods that make sense.
+For

 MException class does not implement methods